 const char* password = "password";

-Connect to Multiple WiFi Networks
+Connect to Multiple WiFi Network

 There is another way to connect to a WiFi network, or rather, to the one with the best signal among available WiFi networks.
-For this, we will use the ‘ESP8266WiFiMulti’ library.
+For this we will use the ‘ESP8266WiFiMulti’ library.

 #include <ESP8266WiFi.h>